Hudson Valley Shakespeare Festival: History

 HVS was founded by Melissa Stern and Terry O’Brien in September 1987 with an outdoor production of A Midsummer Night's Dream at Manitoga, home of industrial designer Russel Wright, in Garrison, New York.
 The following year, Boscobel House and Gardens agreed to host HVS's mainstage season on the estate's expansive grounds, and that summer's production of Shakespeare's As You Like It was performed under a tent overlooking the Hudson River.

 In 1994, the festival added a second show to its season and began hands-on, performance-driven education programs within area schools.
+It also doubled the number of performances that year from 19 to 38.

 In 2004, HVS began to tour productions to middle and high schools.
 In 2006, HVS acquired a custom-designed, open-air theater tent with seating for 540.

 Hudson Valley Shakespeare was the subject of a one-hour documentary and two hour film of a performance of Twelfth Night which premiered on the PBS affiliate WNET on September 18, 2008.
 The program also aired on WLIW.

-More than 500,000 patrons have been served since HVS's first season in 1987.
 Terry O’Brien led the theater for 27 years, directing more than 30 productions, and stepped down as Artistic Director in December 2013.

 After a search for his successor, HVS's Board of Directors appointed Davis McCallum as Artistic Director in May 2014.

 In 2016, HVS produced a community-driven production of Thornton Wilder's Our Town with a cast of about 40 citizen actors from the Hudson Valley region, directed by John Christian Plummer.

 In 2017, HVS mounted its first new plays: Pride and Prejudice by Kate Hamill adapted from the novel by Jane Austen, and Lauren Gunderson's The Book of Will.

 In 2021, HVS mounted the 2013 James Ijames play The Most Spectacularly Lamentable Trial of Miz Martha Washington.

 Location

+View of the stage of the Hudson Valley Shakespeare Festival theater with Storm King Mountain, the Hudson River, and Breakneck Ridge in the background.

 HVS known for its scenic backdrop, overlooking the Hudson River, Storm King Mountain, and Breakneck Ridge.
 According to Ben Brantley of The New York Times, "nature and Shakespeare are the stars" in this festival.

-From 1988 to 2021, excluding 2020 due to COVID, plays were performed in an open-air theater tent on the grounds of Boscobel Mansion.
+From 1988 to 2021, excluding the 2020 season due to the COVID-19 pandemic, plays were performed in an open-air theater tent on the grounds of Boscobel Mansion.
 The stage, a rough patch of dirt that was on the same level as the first few rows of the audience, receding into lawns with a view of the Hudson River and West Point in the distance.
 The company used the vast open space behind the stage as scenery for the plays.

 In August 2020, the company received a gift of a land parcel of 50 acres in Garrison and moved to that location for the 2022 season.
-In September 2024, HVSF broke ground on the Samuel H. Scripps Theater Center, a summer performance space with open sides that is scheduled to be completed by June 2026.
+In September 2024, HVSF broke ground on the Samuel H. Scripps Theater Center, a summer performance space with open sides that opened in May 2026.